octo-technology/sqli-express-sqlite/README.md

 SELECT name FROM user where username = 'admin' --' and password = 'a'
 ```

-You are now log in as "Admin",
+You are now log in as "Admin"

+### Fix it

+use prepared statement